MEEt FARMER Beth

 My plans for the farm are, of course, simple.
 Build a base of wonderful farm members who enjoy delicious, local and organic veggies, fruits, flowers and herbs.
 While allowing folks the access to develop a relationship with the farmer who grows their food, the land that fills their dinner plates and the food that brings their family and friends together.

 Travis and I have goals of building our farm homestead in the coming years.
-We built our home in 2017 and I gave birth to our beautiful daughter, Tillee Mae in 2018.
+We built our home in 2017 and I gave birth to our beautiful daughter, Tillee Mae, in 2018 in our farm house.
 We plan on continuing to raise veggies, care for our young orchard and encourage our wild woods.
 I hope that you will join us on this wonderful path of life and that our farm products will nourish and sustain you and your family for years to come.